Yakushiji Ryōko no Kaiki Jikenbo: Rogues

 Discovered by an unknown person, this species has the ability to resonate sound waves that are equal or greater than the sound waves on cellphones.
 The sound evokes terrible memories in the target, making them commit suicide.

 Media

 Novel

 The novel series first started in 1996 with 11 volumes in circulation.
-Kodansha has the publication rights on the series and published all bunko editions, but other publishers also published some volumes borrowing the rights by Kodansha.
+Kodansha has the publication rights on the series and published all bunkobon editions, but other publishers also published some volumes borrowing the rights by Kodansha.

 Volume list

 The following have been published as part of the novels written by Dr. Yoshiki Tanaka: